Chart Color Schemes

 Woollahra features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 59.9% of all households, consisting of 23.1% couples with children, 27.4% couples without children, and 8.2% single parent families.
-Non-family households make up the remaining 40.1%, with lone person households at 33.6% and group households comprising 6.4%.
+Family households account for 59.9 percent of all households, including 23.1 percent couples with children, 27.4 percent couples without children, and 8.2 percent single parent families.
+Non-family households make up the remaining 40.1 percent, with lone person households at 33.6 percent and group households comprising 6.4 percent of the total.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households